 There are lessons from this episode, he added.

-“Superannuation funds should regard this as a wakeup call to ensure they do all the necessary checks and balances before paying out death benefits,” he said.
+“Every superannuation fund should regard this as a wakeup call to ensure they do all the necessary checks and balances before paying out death benefits,” he said.
 “It is also important for people to remember that, if they have concerns a superannuation fund may not be paying death benefits to the proper recipients, to question and if necessary pursue the fund to ensure a just outcome.”